 The encryption module allows the library developers to encrypt their libraries for different platforms.
-Note that you need a special version of OpenModelica with encryption support.
-Contact us if you want one.
+Note that you need a special version of OpenModelica with encryption support to do that, which is only released in binary form.
+This version contains an OpenModelica-specific private key that is used internally to decrypt the encrypted libraries for code generation only, not for display purposes.